UAE's Residential Property Market Analysis 2025

 The Real Estate Regulatory Agency (RERA) is the regulatory branch of the Dubai Land Department (DLD) that is in charge of implementing tenancy rules and regulating the relationship between the landlord and tenant.
 The four main tenancy laws in Dubai include:

-- Law No. 26 of 2007: regulates the relationship between landlords and tenants in Dubai
+- Law No. 26 of 2007: regulates the relationship between landlords and tenants in Dubai.

-- Law No. 33 of 2008: amended certain provisions of Law No. 26
+- Law No. 33 of 2008: amended certain provisions of Law No. 26.

-- Decree No. 26 of 2013: established the Rent Disputes Settlement Centre (RDSC), which supervises all types of rental disputes in Dubai
+- Decree No. 26 of 2013: established the Rent Disputes Settlement Centre (RDSC), which supervises all types of rental disputes in Dubai.

-- Decree No. 43 of 2013: governs rent increases in Dubai
+- Decree No. 43 of 2013: governs rent increases in Dubai.

 Since December 2013 rent caps have been imposed by Dubai Decree No. 43/2013 (the "New Decree").
 The rent cap also applies to special development areas and free zones, including the Dubai International Financial Centre (DIFC).

-In 2024, rent increases are as follows:
+In 2024, rent increases were as follows:

 CURRENT RENTAL LAW | |